-Head-on collisions can be some of the most devastating kinds of car accidents, leading to serious injuries, and even death, for both passengers and drivers.
+Head-on collisions can be some of the most devastating kinds of car accidents, leading to serious head-on collision injuries, and even death, for both passengers and drivers.
 The Maine car accident lawyers at Hardy, Wolf & Downing have been helping victims obtain compensation for their injuries since 1976.
 If you have been injured in a car accident in Portland or other parts of Maine, our personal injury attorneys can examine the details of your case and help determine who may be at fault.
 If it is in your best interest to file a car accident lawsuit, we will work with medical and crash reconstruction experts to help establish liability and do everything possible to ensure that you and your family receive the maximum compensation you are entitled to by law.

 Dangers in head-on collisions

 Head-on collisions are more dangerous than other types of car collisions.
 According to government studies, head-on collisions account for only 2% of all auto accidents, but they produce 10% of car accident-related fatalities.